Century 21, Champion Real Estate Complaint - Real Estate Company Complaint

 To Whom It May Concern:

-We have had a terrible experience with the companies described below.
+We have had a terrible experience with the companies described below as well as with your company.
 The following is a summary of such event:

 • On October 1st, 2001 Household Finance, Inc. accepted an offer to buy the above listed property.
 It was requested closing to be done on or before October 19th, 2001.
 This request was due to the 30-day notice we had to give to our current Landlord.